 Supervisors will read and advise on individual chapters and/or oral presentations by the student.
 The frequency of this core supervisory activity is agreed between supervisor and student.
-However, it is imperative that a complete final draft of every thesis (including the preliminary pages and the bibliography) should be submitted to the supervisor before the official submission of the thesis.
-A PhD thesis will not be accepted for examination by the university until both the supervisor and the Head of School have first signed a formal statement to the effect that it is ready for examination.
+However, it is imperative that a complete final draft of every thesis (including the preliminary pages and the bibliography) should be submitted to the supervisor in every case.
+A Ph.D thesis will not be accepted for examination by the university until both the supervisor and the Head of School have first signed a formal statement to the effect that it is ready for examination.
 (This does not commit the supervisor, or the Head of School to an assertion that the thesis merits the award of the degree.)

 Students should not depend on the availability of their supervisors for consultation in July or August, unless this has been specifically arranged.
 In case of any dispute arising between a student and his or her supervisor, either party may raise the matter - informally in the first instance - with the Head of School.
-If the Head of School is also the supervisor, the head of the relevant subject should be informed of the problems.
-Beyond that, the normal grievance procedures pertaining in NUIM will be activated.
+If the Head of School is also the supervisor, the subject leader of the relevant language unit should be informed of the problems.
+Beyond that, the normal grievance procedures pertaining in MU will be activated.